Migration and spreading of a droplet driven by a chemical step

 \subsection{Asymmetric spreading}

-The migration stage ends when the receding contact line reaches the wettability border and hence all the liquid is accumulated on the hydrophilic region of the substrate.
-At this instant, the apparent contact angle $\theta_A=4/L^2$ lies within the interval $(K,1)$.
-Therefore, the droplet has yet to reach its equilibrium state on the hydrophilic region.
+The migration stage ends when the receding contact line reaches the wettability border and hence all the liquid is accumulated on the more hydrophilic region of the substrate.
+At this instant, the apparent contact angle $\theta_0=4/L^2$ lies within the interval $(K,1)$.
+Therefore, the droplet has yet to reach its equilibrium state on the more hydrophilic region.
 A further spreading process ensues until the apparent contact angle decreases to $K$.
 During this stage, the advancing contact line keeps moving and the other contact line is pinned at the border, leading to an asymmetric spreading.

 The dynamics of the asymmetric spreading stage is governed by (\ref{2Dpde}), while the boundary conditions requires appropriate treatment due to the presence of the pinned contact line.
 Different from the moving contact line, the contact angle is not known \textit{a priori} at the pinned contact line and hence cannot be implemented as a boundary condition.
-Instead, a zero-flux condition $h^2\partial_x^3h=0$ is adopted, and the BCs write \refstepcounter{equation} The volume conservation condition \eqref{volCons} can be used to fully determine the solution.
+Instead, a zero-flux condition $h^2\partial_x^3h=0$ is adopted, and the BCs write \refstepcounter{equation} The contact line is therefore strictly pinned at $x=0$ and the smoothed border \eqref{border} can be discarded.
+The volume conservation condition \eqref{volCons} can be used to fully determine the solution.

 An asymptotic analysis can be performed as well when $\lambda\ll1$.
 It turns out that a boundary layer still occurs at the pinned contact line.
 The whole drop can thus be divided into an outer region and two inner regions near the contact lines.
 In the outer region, the slip term and the contact angle condition are neglected.
 For small spreading rate $\dot{L}$, we seek the outer solution of the form